Final Unit to Complete

 - It is the final unit of your degree (e.g. you have completed 23 of 24 credit points); and

 - A mark/grade of between 40 N and 49 N (inclusive) in that unit; and

-Consideration will only be given to your most recent attempt of the unit, if you have attempted the unit multiple times.
+If you have attempted the unit multiple times, consideration will only be given to your most recent attempt of the unit.

 Outcome: if awarded, a Supplementary Assessment (either an assessment task or exam) with a maximum possible final mark/grade of 50P.
 If a 50P is not achieved the result will revert to the published result prior to Supplementary Assessment being granted.